-We need you to give us the information you provide, and which we collect about you from the credit scoring agencies or other third parties, in order for us to provide you with our services as agreed in our contract with you.
-We cannot provide our services to you without collecting the information you give us when you register with us because we need certain information from you to be able to assess your suitability for the financial products and services we provide.
+Selina needs the information you provide us when you register and that we collect about you from third parties to allow us to provide you with our services as agreed in our contract with you.
+We are unable to provide our services to you without collecting relevant information that will allow us to be able to assess your suitability for the financial products and services we provide.

 For other kinds of information we process (such as from the land registry or individual home appraisals), this is necessary in pursuit of our legitimate interests in establishing a charge over your property or adequately assessing your risk profile and property value.

-While there are some risks with this type of activity, on balance, we consider the risk to your rights of data protection is outweighed by the significant benefits in being able to provide you with 1) a fair rate and maximum loan amount accessible 2) the best customer service possible and 3) with a product that is suitable for your needs.
+While there are some risks with this type of activity, on balance, we consider the risk to your data protection rights is outweighed by the significant benefits in being able to provide you with:

 If you do not provide the personal data necessary, or (where we are relying on your consent) if you withdraw your consent for the processing of your personal data, we may not be able to provide you with our products or services.